palashmon/learn-vue2/README.md

 - [x] Looked into Vue files & the root Component.
 - [x] Created our first `*.vue` file.
+- [x] Learned about nesting components both globally and locally.

 ### Day 10: 10 Nov 2017